SAP/transactional-storage-framework/README.md

 ### RelationalTable

+**Work-in-progress.**

 The framework provides a row-oriented database table container that resembles traditional database tables.

 ## Sequencer

 `Sequencer` is a logical clock generator that gives an identifier to a set of changes made by a transaction.
-The framework allows one to implement the `Lamport vector clock` as the `Sequence` trait assumes `PartialOrd` for the clock value.
+The framework allows one to implement the `Lamport vector clock` as the `Sequencer` trait assumes `PartialOrd` for the clock value.
 It is the most important type in a transactional storage system as it defines the flow of time.

 ```rust
 pub trait Sequencer: 'static + Default {